dotnet/aspnetcore/src/SignalR/perf/benchmarkapps/Crankier/Readme.md

 ### server

-The `server` command runs a WebHost exposing a single SignalR `Hub` endpoint on `/echo`.
+The `server` command runs a web host exposing a single SignalR `Hub` endpoint on `/echo`.
 After the first client connection, the server will periodically write concurrent connection information to the console.

 ```
 > dotnet run -- help server